Balder the Brave: Reception

 In 2022, Screen Rant included Balder the Brave in their "10 Marvel Comics Gods Who Should Join The MCU Next" list.

 Other versions

 Earth X

-An alternate universe variant of Earth-9997 appears in Earth X. This version is an alien who the Celestials manipulated into believing that he was a god.
+An alternate universe version of Earth-9997 appears in Earth X. This version is an alien who the Celestials manipulated into believing that he was a god.

 Marvel Zombies

-An alternate universe variant of Balder from Earth-2149 appears in Marvel Zombies: Dead Days #1.
+An alternate universe version of Balder from Earth-2149 appears in Marvel Zombies: Dead Days #1.

 MC2

-An alternate universe variant of Balder from Earth-982 who was killed battling Galactus appears in Last Planet Standing #2.
+An alternate universe version of Balder from Earth-982 who was killed battling Galactus appears in Last Planet Standing #2.

 Ultimate Marvel

-An alternate universe variant of Balder from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Balder from Earth-1610 appears in the Ultimate Marvel universe.
 After he is killed by Loki, Odin resurrects him in the human form of Donald Blake.

 Ultimate Universe

 In the Ultimate Universe imprint, Balder appears as Queen Hela's servant in Valhalla.